Table of Contents

 There are 3 different types of wound healing: primary closure, delayed primary closure and secondary closure.
-However, the mechanism of all three of them is similar to each other.
+However, the healing mechanisms of all three are similar to each other.

 Primary closure or intention occurs with paper cut wounds and surgical incisions where there is a small defect with little risk of complications and infection.
 All the stages of healing follow smoothly without interruption.

-Secondary closure occurs when there is a gap or tissue defect in large wounds and the edges cannot close with primary intention e.g. lacerations, burns and ulcers.
-Granulation tissue with new blood vessels and collagen is needed to close the defect or the skin loss leading to scar formation.
+Secondary closure occurs when there is a gap or tissue defect in large wounds that prevents the edges from closing by means of primary intention e.g. lacerations, burns and ulcers.
+Granulation tissue with new blood vessels and collagen is needed to close the defect or skin loss leading to scar formation.
 Granulation and proliferation takes longer time in this type of healing.
-This type of wound healing poses a risk of infection and it needs longer time to close.
+This type of wound healing poses the risk of infection and it needs longer time to close.

-Delayed primary closure or tertiary intention occurs mainly in wounds that need to be left open to ensure that there was no contamination with organisms, then the wound is surgically closed.
-The wound is watched open for a few days and then closed surgically to heal with both primary and secondary intention.
-Examples of such wounds are dog bites, wounds including foreign bodies and wounds healing by a tissue graft.
+Delayed primary closure or tertiary intention occurs mainly in wounds that need to be left open to ensure that there was no contamination with organisms, after which the wound is surgically closed.
+The wound is watched while open for a few days and then closed surgically to heal through primary and secondary intention.
+Examples of such wounds are dog bites, wounds that have foreign bodies and wounds healing by tissue grafting.

 Complications of Wound Healing

 Wound healing can result in hypertrophic scar or keloid that is raised above the skin due to proliferation of fibroblasts.
-Keloid is different in that it extends beyond the border of the wound site with irregular dense collagen fibers and usually painful.
-Keloid is not common in people of white origin dark skinned people are at higher risk of developing keloids.
+Keloid is different in that it extends beyond the borders of the wound site with irregular dense collagen fibers and is usually painful.
+Keloids are not common in people of white origin dark skinned people are at higher risk of developing keloids.
 Hypertrophic scar stays within the limits of borders of the wound and they regress spontaneously.
 These are seen immediately after injury whilekeloids may be seen years after injury.